 Notre-Dame Cathedral

-Towering the Île de la Cité and the banks of River Seine, Notre-Dame Cathedral is considered as a leading example of French Gothic architecture for its monumental dimensions, its fine stained-glass windows, its audacious flying buttresses and rich sculptures and statues.
-The cathedral played and still plays an integral part of the history of Paris and France, from its construction in the 12th century up to now.
+Towering the Île de la Cité and the banks of the River Seine, Notre-Dame Cathedral is considered a leading example of French Gothic architecture for its monumental dimensions, fine stained-glass windows, audacious flying buttresses and rich sculptures and statues.
+The cathedral played and still plays an integral part in the history of Paris and France, from its construction in the 12th century to now.

 Find out more about Notre-Dame Cathedral.